 Warwickshire & UK Portrait Photographer selected commissions and projects

-Portrait photography for business & communication, I have worked as a commercial photographer since graduating in the 1970's, and I have always produced portraits of subjects, from professional models to workers on the shop floor as part of my commercial and fine art practice, however in 2008, I returned to BIAD, (Birmingham Institute of Art & Design) now BCU ( Birmingham City University) and studied Visual communication, eventually gaining an MA in 2010, the major projects that I completed were portrait based, this work has gone on to inform my commercial practice and changed my practice forever?
+Portrait photography for business & communication, I have worked as a commercial photographer since graduating in the last century and I have always produced portraits of subjects, from professional models to workers on the shop floor as part of my commercial and fine art practice, however in 2008, I returned to BIAD, (Birmingham Institute of Art & Design) now BCU ( Birmingham City University) and studied Visual communication, eventually gaining an MA in 2010, the major projects that I completed were portrait based, this work has gone on to inform my commercial practice and changed my practice forever?

 So do I have an MA in Portrait photography?
 No, but I have an MA VisCom (Visual Communication ).
 Portraiture has certainly become a major part of my commercial practice and my own art based work (self instigated ) has also been predominantly portrait based.